opencollective/opencollective-frontend/docs/e2e.md

 For E2E tests we need to start the [Mailpit](https://mailpit.axllent.org/) mail server to capture test emails.
 On a separate terminal navigate to the `opencollective-api` project and run:

-- `docker-compose -f docker-compose.dev.yml --profile mail up`
+- `docker-compose -f docker-compose/mail.yml up`

 ### 3. Frontend: Server